LopatinaAnna/EvaluatingWebsitePerformance/README.md

 On the top of the page display pages speed graphic that contain min and max values for each page.<br/>
 On the bottom of the page display page speed as a table.<br/>
 The table contains the requested pages and their minimum and maximum response values.<br/>
+The table can be sorted in ascending and descending order by clicking the header cell of each column.<br/>
-Slowest requests is on top.
+Initially slowest requests is on table top.
 All values presented in (ms).

 ## /Home/HistoryList
 Available only for registered users.<br/>
-Contains tested websites list with request url and creation date.<br/>
+Contains table with tested websites list with request url and creation date.<br/>
+The table can be sorted in ascending and descending order by clicking the header cell of each column.<br/>
 History can be removed entirely, or it can be removed as a separate item.

 ## /Home/HistoryResult
 Available only for registered users.<br/>
-Contains the result of an already tested website.
+Contains the result of an already tested website and has all the functions of the "/Home/Results" page.

 ## /Account/Register
 For register used email address, password and confirm password.<br/>